>

 REVIEW

-Welcome Mai Shiranui to the fighting game universe!
+Welcoming Mai Shiranui to the fighting game universe!

-Gameplay-wise, Fatal Fury 2 feels similar to the first game, but more responsive.
+Gameplay-wise, Fatal Fury 2 feels similar to the first game but thankfully speedier and more responsive this time around.
 Fatal Fury's unique gameplay element of switching between the foreground and background has faithfully returned.
 This time, the player can switch freely between planes by pressing the Light Punch and Light Kick buttons simultaneously for to attack while switching planes.
 The player can also perform a Super Move that knocks their opponent to the other plane.
-Certain stages have hazards in the background, such as electrified wires or even a stampede of bulls, which players can knock their opponents into for extra damage.

 Developer(s): SNK NeoGeo